icaven/glm/manual.md

 ![](https://github.com/g-truc/glm/blob/manual/doc/manual/frontpage2.png)

 ---
-## 1. Getting started <a name="section1"></a>
+## 1. Getting Started <a name="section1"></a>
 ### 1.1.
 Setup <a name="section1_1"></a>

-GLM is a header only library.
-Hence, there is nothing to build to use it.
-To use GLM, merely include &lt;glm/glm.hpp&gt; header.
-This include provides all the GLSL features implemented by GLM.
+GLM is a header-only library, and thus does not need to be compiled.
+To use GLM, merely include the `<glm/glm.hpp>` header, which provides GLSL's mathematics functionality.

 Core GLM features can be included using individual headers to allow faster user program compilations.